 Alternatively a less tested development version, which will contain the most recent changes and bug fixes, can be installed with the following commands:

 To then load it, type:

-A pre-print of an upcoming article describing R2MLwiN is available here.
+An article describing R2MLwiN is available here.
 If you wish to cite the article, please do so as:

 As with all packages on CRAN, R2MLwiN comes with a number of help files; to see a list of the documentation available, type the following at the R command line: